adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 	.primaryButton {}

 The problem is that different buttons often have slightly different positioning, sizing and spacing depending on context.
-And of course there is media queries to consider.
+And of course there are media queries to consider.

 For example, within one module a button might be floated to the right next to some text.
 In another it might be centered with some text beneath with some bottom margin.